qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/ide_debugging.rst

 We are assuming that you have compiled QGIS on Ubuntu with the given build directory :file:`~/dev/qgis/build/master`.
-It's not compulsory to have a self compiled QGIS, but this hasn't been tested.
+It's not compulsory to have a self compiled QGIS, but only this has been tested.
 Paths must be adapted.

-In PyCharm, in your :guilabel:`Project Properties`, :guilabel:`Project Interpreter`, we are going to create Python Virtual environment called `QGIS`.
+In PyCharm, in your :guilabel:`Project Properties`, :guilabel:`Project Interpreter`, we are going to create a Python Virtual environment called `QGIS`.
 Click the small gear and then :guilabel:`Add`.
 Select :guilabel:`Virtualenv environment`.
 Select a generic location for all your Python projects such as :file:`~/dev/qgis/python_venv` because we will use this Python interpreter